mathieuhardy/axum-skeleton/docs/development/testing.md

 ## Tests plans

 Tests plans describe the list of tests to be performed.
-Tests coverage are not sufficient as they don't ensure that all cases are correctly handled.
+Tests coverage are not sufficient as they don't ensure that all cases are correctly handled but it's a start.

 Eatch tests plan contains tests cases that are identified by a unique identifier whose syntax is a path starting by `/TC/` (e.g. `/TC/MOD/SUB-MOD/TEST_01`);